 Our new birthday/anniversary calendar

-The calendar will be and A4 hanging calendar, folding down to A5.
-Price will be £10 including postage.
+It is an A4 hanging calendar, folding down to A5.
+The price is £10, including postage.

 Memorial Bench for Janet Morris